 The BEngHons (Engineering and Technology Management) degree is conferred by the following academic department: Engineering and Technology Management.

-Any specific module is offered on the condition that a minimum number of students are registered for the module, as determined by the head of department and the Dean.
+Any specific module is offered on the condition that a minimum number of students are registered for the module, as determined by the relevant head of department and the Dean.
 Students must consult the relevant head of department in order to compile a meaningful programme, as well as on the syllabi of the modules.
 The relevant departmental postgraduate brochures must be consulted.

 - BEng degree awarded by a South African university with first-year Mathematics or accredited Washington Accord BEng degree with first-year Mathematics